cibotech/scalastan/README.md

 val y = parameter(real())
 ```

-The types for parameters are the same as those for data.
+The types for parameters are the same as those for data, however, Stan does not allow integral parameters.

 The Model
 ---------